-George H. Solveson is a registered patent attorney and of counsel to Andrus Intellectual Property Law.
+George H. Solveson is a retired partner of Andrus Intellectual Property Law.

 George has had the honor and pleasure of serving numerous domestic and international clients concerning the entire spectrum of intellectual property law.
 He has litigated numerous cases in Federal Courts across the country, and also has extensive background in the application and prosecution of patents before the U.S. Patent and Trademark Office.
 George has also successfully argued intellectual property appeals before the Court of Appeals for the Federal Circuit and the Court of Appeals for the Seventh Circuit.